PavanRangani/docs/docs/prd/tasks/in-app-notifications.md

 ## System Rules

-System shows notification in following four cases where user was associated in any of the RACI roles
+System shows notification in following four cases where user is associated in any of the RACI roles in Open (Whose notification date is arrived) or Upcoming tasks (Whose notification date is not arrived).

 - When task is removed from his queue (This means assignment is changed such a way that user is now no longer associated with that task)
 - When task is deleted